-GeodSolve performs geodesic calculations for the WGS84 ellipsoid.
+GeodSolve performs geodesic calculations for an arbitrary ellipsoid of revolution.
 The shortest path between two points on the ellipsoid at (lat1, lon1) and (lat2, lon2) is called the geodesic; its length is s12 and the geodesic from point 1 to point 2 has azimuths azi1 and azi2 at the two end points.
 There are two standard geodesic problems:

 16.776 -3.009 16d47' -3d1' W3°0'34" N16°46'33" 3:0:34W 16:46:33NAzimuths are given in degress clockwise from north.
 The distance s12 is in meters.

-GeodSolve is accurate to about 15 nm and gives solutions for the inverse problem for any pair of points.
-Many other geodesic calculators (based in Vincenty's method) fail for some inputs; for example, the NGS online inverse geodesic calculator sometimes fails to terminate.
-(NGS has removed its inverse geodesic calculator in order to address this problem.)
+GeodSolve is accurate to about 15 nanometers (for the WGS84 ellipsoid) and gives solutions for the inverse problem for any pair of points.
+Many other geodesic calculators (based on Vincenty's method) fail for some inputs; for example, the NGS online inverse geodesic calculator sometimes fails to terminate.